Remillard/VHDL-Mode/README.md

 This package attempts to recreate the functionality found in the well-loved language mode in Emacs.
 The extensibility of Sublime Text makes it an excellent platform upon which to attempt this.

 This package may stand alone, however it was created to co-exist peacefully alone with the Emacs Pro Essential package.
 In that same vein, the keyboard shortcuts were designed around the vhdl-mode shortcuts in Emacs.
+Additionally, there is now a Preferences setting that activates the Emacs vhdl-mode keybinds if desired.

 Initially, the package relied upon the TextMate syntax file by Brian Padalino (after conversion to the ST3 YAML format).
 However after working with this syntax definition, it became apparent that this syntax definition did not conform well to current scoping best practices (noticable with color schemes) and had some issues with certain syntactical structures.
 An effort was undertaken to rewrite the syntax file from the language reference and incorporate meaningful and fine grained lexical scopes.
 VHDL-2008 is a work in progress.